nnstu-intel/BioAutoNSTU/README.md

 # nnstu-project
-University project: Real-time Face Recognition on Raspberry Pi with web interface for user management
+Student project: Real-time Face Recognition on Raspberry Pi with web interface for user management